Black Mountains, Brecon Beacons National Park

 Horse Riding & Pony Trekking

-If you prefer to do your exploring on horseback, you will find numerous opportunities in and around the Black Mountains.
+If you prefer to explore on horseback, you will find numerous opportunities in and around the Black Mountains.
 So, whether you are looking for a day’s pony trekking, horse riding lessons or horse riding holidays, you will find an organisation that can cater to your needs.
 Here is a selection of highly rated companies worth checking out:

 - Ellesmere Riding & Trekking Centre